Oral Cancer Screening Cairns

 • Younger people who are sexually active, especially with numerous sexual partners

 If you think you might fall into one of these four current risk groups, perhaps you should be seeking a dental practice that actively checks you for oral cancer.
 We don’t know of a single clinic apart from Future Dental, where a thorough soft tissue and hard tissue examination routinely occurs despite the fact that all dentists are trained to do it.
-Future Dental is actively teaching student groups at JCU Dental School these particular skills.
+Future Dental has actively taught student groups at JCU Dental School these particular skills.

 NB: The over 40 age group, those who smoke tobacco or use chewing tobacco or smoke illicit drugs, those who drink alcohol especially in the form of spirits or who have a number of alcoholic beverages each day were always considered the highest risk factors in the past.
 Regrettably, with the large number of people who carry the Papilloma virus now, the known risk of cervical cancer is paralleled with oral cancer.
 Hence young people, who are sexually active, especially with multiple partners, have now significant risk factors for oral cancer.
 In this respect, safe sex practices can only be recommended.